 Being a server-side language just like Python or Perl are, PHP can do things such as creating login pages, photo galleries, discussion forums, and much more.
 Websites employing PHP include some lovely treats we all are familiar with, like WordPress, Facebook, and Tumblr.

 Since PHP is easy to get started with, it’s a great choice for a beginner programmer.

 Additionally, PHP is the most useful programming language for WordPress development.
-If you’re planning to become a web developer and want to make money freelancing, PHP is a safe choice: WordPress and other content management systems often use PHP.
+If you’re planning to become a freelance web developer, PHP is a safe choice: WordPress and other content management systems often use PHP.